ecowden/pluto-path/README.md

     }
   })
   .then(function (app) {
-    // `app` holds the result of calling pluto's `.bootstrap()`
-    // function.
-In this case, that's a Map from filenames to their
+    // `app` holds a Map from filenames to their components.
-    // components.
+    // It's created by calling pluto's `bootstrap(...)` function.
   })
-  // don't forget to handle errors!
+  // Don't forget about errors!
   .catch(handleError)
 ```